-- A hold is places on the college records (blocks library use, registration, transcripts, and grades).
+- A hold is placed on the college records (blocks library use, registration, transcripts, and grades).

-- Borrower will be billed for the cost of the item, plus a $15 processing fee, and a $5 non-refundable fine.
+- Borrower will incur the cost of the item plus a $15 processing fee, and a $5 non-refundable fine.

-- If an item is returned in the condition it was borrowed, all fees will be waived except the $5 fine.
+- If an item is returned in the condition it was borrowed, all fees will be waived except a $5 fine.

 - Remember – you are responsible for overdue charges if you check items out for another person or you let someone else use your library card.

-- Overdue Interlibrary loan materials will incur a replacement cost determined by the lending library, plus a $15 processing fee, and a $20 non-returnable fine.
+- Overdue or lost Interlibrary loan materials will incur a replacement cost determined by the lending library, plus a $15 processing fee, and a $20 non-returnable fine.

 An item is considered damaged if it is returned with: